Fascist Italy: Africa

-Throughout the Fascist period Italian colonial attitudes were characterised by a pettiness of attitude that came to be ridiculed internationally, and combined with Italy’s characteristic combination of limp-wristed beggaring of Great Britain and France for purely symbolic colonial concessions like Jubaland or the Aouzou Strip as bribes for good behaviour or ointment for a general sense of national inferiority, alongside a bombastic braggadocio that culminated in violent incursions into borderlands, racial hiérarchisation (after 1938 or so), and nihilistic atrocities inflicted upon indigenous people like the massacre after an assassination attempt on Rodolfo Graziani of Yekatit 12, Italian colonial rule may be cited as easily the least responsible of all the colonial powers, and symbolic of the wider culture of a nationalistic, peculiarly Italian petulant self-inflicted victimhood over having been wronged supposedly by Great Britain and France at the Paris Peace Conference and in not having gathered sufficient colonial “spazio vitale”.
+Throughout the early Fascist period, Italian colonial attitudes were characterised by slow, pragmatic expansion, which were initially oriented at appeasing Great Britain and France whilst legitimizing fascist policies to the liberal world.
+The Fascist state would successfully barter for colonial concessions like Jubaland and the Aouzou Strip.
+Despite these gains, there was a lingering sense of victimisation, otherwise known as the Vittoria Mutilata (mutilated victory), which perpetuated these feelings and rationalized eventual atrocities inflicted upon indigenous populations.
+One such example would be the massacre of Yekatit 12, which occurred as retribution for an assassination attempt on Rodolfo Graziani.
+Fascist Italian colonial policies would go on to represent a growing culture of nationalistic victimisation; perpetuated over allegations of having been wronged by Great Britain and France at the Paris Peace Conference for not being rewarded sufficient “spazio vitale”.

 Colonial efforts in Africa began in the 1920s, as civil war plagued Italian North Africa (Africa Settentrionale Italiana, or ASI) and the Arab population there refused to accept Italian colonial government.
 Mussolini sent Marshal Rodolfo Graziani to lead a punitive pacification campaign against the Arab nationalists.
 Omar al-Mukhtar led the Arab resistance movement.
 After a much-disputed truce on 3 January 1928, the Fascist policy in Libya increased in brutality.
 A barbed wire fence was built from the Mediterranean Sea to the oasis of Jaghbub to sever lines critical to the resistance.
 Soon afterwards, the colonial administration began the wholesale deportation of the people of the Jebel Akhdar to deny the rebels the support of the local population.
 The forced migration of more than 100,000 people ended in concentration camps in Suluq and El Agheila where tens of thousands died in squalid conditions.
 It is estimated that the number of Libyans who died – killed either through combat or starvation and disease – was at least 80,000, including up to half of the Cyrenaican population.
 After resistance leader Omar Al-Mukhtar was captured on 15 September 1931 and executed in Benghazi, the resistance petered out.
 Limited resistance to the Italian occupation crystallized around Sheik Idris, the Emir of Cyrenaica.